Skip to content

 Practicing the trumpet indoors made the whole house resonate.
 It was thrilling.

 I sometimes wished that I had at least five more fingers when playing the bassoon.
+It was the most difficult instrument for me.

 I started with the bass and it was my first music lesson in sixty-seven years.